 Unless there is a common trunk that can hold all the branches together and provide the necessary ecosystem for new branches to survive and evolve, the existing branches have little significance.
 We cannot hop from one branch to another to another if the Trunk is missing.
 That trunk of “information retrieval” was missing.
 Until they started crawling the web and organized the mechanism of Information retrieval and Information generation.

 It is certainly not that the world has more information today than what it had 20 years earlier.
-What has changed drastically is the way we retrieve and register information, our mode of transaction has changed, thanks to the systematic crawling, indexing and organization of data by search engines and other websites (Facebook/Twitter).
+What has changed drastically is the way we retrieve and register information, our model of the transaction has changed, thanks to the systematic crawling, indexing, and organization of data by search engines and other websites (Facebook/Twitter).